BrokenAnarchist/DBD-Winstreak-Tracker/README.md

 1. Select a **Killer** or **Survivor** from the dropdown
 3. Tick `Lock Active` to prevent accidental switching mid-streak
-4. Enable OBS output to sync **live text/image updates**
-5. Press `+ Add Win` to increase your current streak
+4. Press `+ Add Win` to increase your current streak
-6. When you have finished the streak (either died or did not meet your win condition) click "Finish Streak" and your stats will be saved as your Personal Best
+5. When you have finished the streak (either died or did not meet your win condition) click "Finish Streak" and your stats will be saved as your Personal Best
-7. Select "Reset Streak" to make another attempt (This will **NOT** overwrite your current Personal Best unless you get a higher score
+6. Select "Reset Streak" to make another attempt (This will **NOT** overwrite your current Personal Best unless you get a higher score
-8. Setting the Leaderboard can be found in the "Settings" menu where you can select from all the available streak options to include
+7. Setting the Leaderboard can be found in the "Settings" menu where you can select from all the available streak options to include

+Note: If you wish to use the Text File version rather than Window Capture, Enable "Write OBS Text/Images" located on the right hand side of the Main Tools Window.

+## 💡 How to Setup OBS Overlay

+1. Inside Winstreak App, enable "Overlay Active"
+2. Toggle the "Lock Overlay Position" to move the overlay to your desired screen and/or toggle the "Always on Top" to have the window active but underneath other applications
+3. In OBS add a new source type "Window Capture"
+4. Set the "Window" as "[Winstreak Tracker.exe]: Winstreak Overlay" **DO NOT** confuse with "[Winstreak Tracker.exe]: Winstreak Overlay Tools"
+5. Set the "Capture Method" as **"Windows 10 (1903 and up)**
+6. Set "Window Match Priority" as "**Window title must match**"
+7. Disable "Capture Audio (Beta)", "Capture Cursor", "Client Area" and "Force SDR" if any are selected by default

 ---